* * * * * * *

 Note: I wrote the following in response to an article on a social media platform (November 2019) which stated that tithe is not applicable in the New Testament, and it also emphasized that Old Testament saints never paid their tithes in form of money but instead gave their farm produce.

 The Church started with Jewish converts.
 They had their own collection of money, a tithe.
 To say that minted coins were not used, is foolish thinking.
-The collection helped in spreading the Word.
+Many self-proclaimed preachers are guilty of that; they think they know what they do not know; they are very presumptuous indeed.
+Now, the collection helped in spreading the Word.
 Of course, Peter and those disciples of Christ who were fishers could go fish and feed their families.
 But when it came time that they had to travel far and wide, were there no support for them and their families while they were away?
 Did all the expenses come from the apostles’ own pockets?

 The Levitical Priesthood, those chosen were Aaron and his sons, to serve in the Tabernacle or Temple before the LORD.
 They had no inheritance, except God Himself.
 God was their source of sustenance (Read Deu.18:1-8; Num.18).